MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 - [Install Azure CLI version 2.46.0 or later](/cli/azure/install-azure-cli) to run Azure CLI commands.
-  - This article provides instructions for invoking Azure CLI commands on Windows PowerShell or UNIX Bash, but either way, you must install the Azure CLI.
+  - This article provides instructions for invoking Azure CLI commands on Windows PowerShell or UNIX Bash.
+Either way, you must install the Azure CLI.
   - When you're prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use and manage extensions with the Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
 - You must have an IBMid.
 If you don't have one, create an IBM account at [Log in to IBM](https://myibm.ibm.com/dashboard/) and select **Create an IBMid**.
 Make note of your IBMid password and email.

-  If you plan to use Version 8.5.5 of IBM WebSphere Application Server Network deployment, this IBMid must be entitled to use that version of the software.
-To learn about entitlements, ask the primary or secondary contacts for your IBM Passport Advantage site to grant you access or follow steps at [IBM eCustomer Care](https://ibm.biz/IBMidEntitlement).
+  - If you plan to use version 8.5.5 of IBM WebSphere Application Server Network eployment, this IBMid must be entitled to use that version of the software.
+To learn about entitlements, ask the primary or secondary contacts for your IBM Passport Advantage site to grant you access, or follow the steps at [IBM eCustomer Care](https://ibm.biz/IBMidEntitlement).

 ## Prepare the environment